henrylawson/photish/README.md

    Image(s) to the `output` folder
 1. Converts all Photo(s) to the configured quality versions, writing various images to the `output` folder

+#### Workers and Threads

+In order to achieve maximum utilization of all processors on a CPU during generation, Photish has the ability to create multiple workers and threads.

+A worker is a spawned sub process created by the Generate command.
+The worker sub process is responsible for generating the HTML and Images for a sub set of the collection.

+Within each worker, threads are created when calling out to the Image Magick binary.
+During conversion, Image Magick often does not reach full processor utilization so rather then block the whole worker, it can be more performant to spawn multiple Image Magick processes at once.

+For collections with a large number of images and HTML pages, multiple workers and threads can be used to rapidly speed up generation.
+However if the collection is quite small and the images are of a small size, workers and threads will increase the generation time as loading a new ruby runtime and creating multiple threads may have a higher setup time then just generating in a single ruby process.

+The number of workers and threads is configurable in the [config file](#config-file-options) with the `workers` and `threads` options.
+By default, Photish will spawn a worker for each processor detected on the computer.
+It will then create 2 threads per worker.
+As each worker spawns it's own thread, for a computer with 4 processors, 4 workers will be created, each with 2 threads, which means in total Photish will manage 8 threads and potentially run 8 Image Magick processes concurrently.
+When tweaking the number of workers and threads it is important to consider IO bottlenecks as this will most likely be the limiting factor in performance.

+#### Caching

+Photish caches the generation of images to avoid regeneration when the Generate command is run or the generate event is triggered while hosting a local version of Photish with the Host command.

+The cache file is stored in the `output_dir` and is named `.changes.yml`.

+To do a full regeneration, simple run the Generate command with the `force`
+flag:

+    $ photish generate --force

+Images are regenerated when they are modified, renamed or moved.

+Changing the `qualities` option in the config file will also trigger a full regeneration of all images.

 ### Host